nthvi/public-repo/terraform-sample/basic-resource/README.md

 The action is based on which phase will be executed.
 There are 3 main phases: init, plan and apply.

 ### Init phase
-To initialize the backend, in this sample, to install Google provider plugin and module block.
+To initialize the backend and inistall plugin as provider, in this sample, to install Google provider plugin.

-This execution only needs to run one time until it detects the provider block is changed.
+This execution only needs to run once until it detects the provider block is changed.

 ```bash
 terraform init